-- a.
-The degree to which the conduct affected one or more individuals' education or employment; - b.
-The nature, scope, frequency, duration, and location of the incident(s); - c.
-The identity, number, and relationships of persons involved; - d.
-The perspective of a "reasonable person" in the same situation as the person subjected to the conduct; and - e.
-The nature of higher education. - 3.
-Title IX Sexual Harassment is conduct on the basis of sex that satisfies one or more of the following: - a.
-Quid Pro Quo is when an employee of CNU conditions the provision of an aid, benefit, or service of CNU on an individual's participation in unwelcome sexual contact.
+- b.
+Hostile environment: Acts that create a hostile environment, as defined above in Section D.2. - 4.
+Title IX Sexual Harassment is conduct on the basis of sex that satisfies one or more of the following: - Ouid Pro Ouo is when an employee of CNU conditions the provision of an aid, benefit, or service of CNU on an individual's participation in unwelcome sexual contact.
 (Quid Pro Quo is when a student, not in an employee role, of CNU conditions the provision of an aid, benefit, or service of CNU on another student's participation in unwelcome sexual contact and shall be addressed under Process B.) - b.
 Hostile Environment is unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that is effectively denies a person equal access to CNU's education program or activity.